roadwarriorslive/Pipulate/README.rst

 becoming adept at Pandas using GSheets instead of CSVs.

 ****************************************
-Inserting arbirary arguments into function
+Giving function "extra" argument data
 ****************************************

 This takes us to our final example.
 When stepping row-by-row through a Python